 Why we picked the Sony AX700:

-Sony’s one-inch sensors have dominated the compact camera market for years.
-And while those same sensors are much newer to video, the larger sensor shows promise for video quality that’s way above the average camcorder.
-The 14.2 megapixel one-inch sensor gathers more light than traditional 1/2-inch and 1/3-inch sensors common to camcorders, bringing a serious image quality boost over the typical consumer camcorder.
-4K is recorded at 30 frames per second and 100 megabits per second.
+Sony’s 1-inch-type sensors have dominated the compact camera market for years.
+And while those same sensors are new to video, they show great promise for video quality that’s way above the average camcorder.
+The 14.2-megapixel, 1-inch sensor in the AX700 gathers more light than traditional 1/2-inch and 1/3-inch sensors common to camcorders, bringing a serious image quality boost over the typical consumer model.
+4K is recorded at 30 frames per second at a bitrate of 100 megabits per second.

-However, the larger a sensor is, the harder it is to put a long zoom lens in front of it.
+The larger a sensor is, the harder it is to put a long zoom lens in front of it.
 Fortunately, Sony still managed to tack on a 12x zoom to the AX700.
-The f/2.8-4.5 aperture is bright for the category, and a built-in neutral density filter will assist when the surroundings are too bright, helping to keep the shutter speed down so that your video doesn’t look too jittery.
+The f/2.8-4.5 aperture is bright for the category, but a built-in neutral density filter will assist when the surroundings are too bright, helping to keep the shutter speed down so that video doesn’t look jittery.

 The sensor and lens work together with a 273-point phase detection autofocus for smoother focusing with more accurate subject tracking.
-Advanced features like HDR, a 960 fps super slow motion mode, hot shoe connection, and S-Gamut and S-log color grading give the AX700 professional-level features.
+Advanced features like HDR, 960 fps super slow-motion mode, hot shoe connection, and S-Gamut and S-log color grading give the AX700 professional-level features.

-The $1,800 price tag is nothing to blink at, but a handful of video cameras with similar features sit at even higher prices.
+The $1,800 price tag is steep for most buyers, but most video cameras with similar features sit at even higher prices.
 Canon also has a video camera series with a 1-inch sensor and 4K, but it starts at $2,500.
 For a compact, high-resolution fixed lens video camera, the AX700 is the one to beat.